kelvinoue/DataNest/README.md

 - When opened, players will receive a random number (from 10 - 100) of fragments corresponding to the box type (armor boxes give armor fragments, etc.)
 - This module aims to help players keep track of the number of fragments received and estimate how lucky or unlucky a player is according to probability data
 #### Features:
+- Import, export data from csv
 - Add, remove, view characters
-- Import, export data from csv
 - Add, update, delete data for specific dates
-- View data - overall or specific entries
+- View data (overall, or for specific dates)
+- Data stored in a single db file, managed with sql